jvde-github/AIS-catcher/README.md

 # AIS-catcher - A multi-platform AIS receiver
-This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles, AirSpy, Airspy HF+, HackRF, SDRplay (RSP1A for now) and input from file and over RTL TCP.
+This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles, AirSpy Mini, Airspy R2, Airspy HF+, HackRF, SDRplay (RSP1A for now) and input from file and over RTL TCP.
 Output is send in the form of NMEA messages to either screen or broadcasted over UDP.
 The program provides the option to read and decode the raw discriminator output of a VHF receiver as well.

 ![Image](https://1.bp.blogspot.com/-YUzJiP0K_38/YE352lEPPjI/AAAAAAAAAA0/7DRYSu18NJAb9U6mLDTvqxOftAR_zyKaQCLcBGAsYHQ/s2689/containership.jpg)